Menu

 The consumption of antioxidant-rich foods is associated with a lower risk of type 2 diabetes

-10 Nov 2017 | By INSERM (Newsroom) | Public health
+10 Nov 2017 | By Inserm (Newsroom) | Public health

 A lower risk of type 2 diabetes has been observed among individuals consuming food rich in antioxidants.
 This effect is largely contributed by fruit, vegetables, tea and other hot beverages, as well as moderate consumption of alcohol, as shown in a recent study from an Inserm research group, published in Diabetologia, the journal of the European Association for the Study of Diabetes (EASD)